Sandeepskcn/FUTURE_DS_03/REPORT.md

 3. **Vehicle-Specific Campaigns**: Promote road safety awareness for car drivers, as they represent a high percentage of involvement.
 4. **Weather and Lighting**: Improve infrastructure such as street lighting and drainage in areas prone to poor visibility or wet road surfaces.
 5. **Age-Specific Messaging**: Launch tailored education programs for vulnerable age groups identified in the data.

----

-Would you like this formatted into a **PowerPoint** or **PDF report** with visuals, or do you want a **Word document** style export?
-Also, I can extract exact numbers and charts from the `.pbix` file if you can open it in Power BI Desktop and export visuals or share screenshots.
-Let me know how you'd like to proceed.